-Jane has lived her life mostly on campsites or other makeshift homes with her abusive father and neglectful mother.
+Jane has lived her life mostly on campsites, or in other makeshift homes, with her abusive father and neglectful mother.
 Things change though when Jane’s father tries to beat her mother and Jane steps in to stop him.
 A crowbar and a ditch later, Jane finds herself in San Francisco at the doorstep of her mother’s lover’s daughter.
 Set on leaving the past behind her, Jane assumes the identity of Benjamin Hopper and determines to become a copy boy for a local newspaper.

 Things get messy when a woman is murdered, and Jane’s father gets somehow pulled back onto the scene.
 Fighting to make a name for herself at a paper that doesn’t respect her as a man or a woman while also struggling to both leave behind and reconcile her past, Jane comes up against enemies both internal and external.